unexpectedpanda/retool/.github/ISSUE_TEMPLATE/bug_report.md

 **What other settings are you using?**

 **Additional context**
-Add any other context about the problem here.
+Add other context about the problem here.